Chinley railway station

 Chinley railway station serves the rural village of Chinley in Derbyshire, England.
-The station is 17+1/2 mi south east of Manchester Piccadilly, on the Hope Valley Line from Sheffield to Manchester.
+The station is 17+1/2 mi south east of Manchester Piccadilly on the Hope Valley Line from Sheffield to Manchester.
+It is 169 mi 40 chain from St Pancras via Toton.
 It is unstaffed and is managed by Northern Trains.

 History

 An image showing the full extent of Chinley railway station in 1910.